Calebbii/Demystifying-SQL-/README.md

 # SQL

 #### What is SQL
-A programming language that is used to manage relational databases and perform operations on the data that they contain.
+A programming language used to manage relational databases and perform operations on the data they contain.

 #### Installing and setting up sqlite
 `sudo apt install sqlite3`